Saverio976/NorMatrix/README.md

   -h, --help            show this help message and exit --no-operators-pluggin
-                        remove the operators pluggin (because it print some false positiv for now)
+                        remove the operators pluggin (because it print some false positiv for now) --preview             add some plugin that are added recently
 ```
 ### (only from source) exec.sh
 (this file exists only to keep compatibility to older version)